 subcutaneous bruising over the neck and anterior chest

-A multi-gated (MUGA) cardiac blood scan scan is a common study performed in patients who are receiving potentially cardiotoxic chemotherapy.
+A multi-gated (MUGA) cardiac blood pool scan (sometimes just called a MUGA scan) is a common study performed in patients who are receiving potentially cardiotoxic chemotherapy.

 acute myocardial infarction (AMI)

 Cardiac MRI consists of using MRI to study heart anatomy, physiology, and pathology.

 In comparison to other techniques, cardiac MRI offers:

 improved soft tissue definition